 People who contact us by telephone

 When you contact us by telephone your telephone number may be added to your account so that we can contact you in future in service of your water account.
-We record all calls for training and quality purposes.
+We record all calls to and from the contact centres for training and quality purposes.

 We may also use a telephone number listed on your account to text you in the event that there is a water supply interruption or water quality concern (you will be given the option to opt out of the text messages).